Bone age: Evaluation of growth abnormalities

 For the average person with average puberty, the bone age would match the person's chronological age.
 In terms of height growth and height growth related to bone age, average females stop growing taller two years earlier than average males.
 Peak height velocity (PHV) occurs at the average age of 11 years for girls and at the average age of 13 years for boys.
-A girl has reached 99% of her adult height at a bone age of 15 years and has a small amount of height growth left from this point on.
-A boy has reached 99% of his adult height at a bone age of 17 years and has a small amount of height growth left from this point on.
-When the bone age reaches 16 years in females and 18 years in males, growth in height is over, and they have reached their full adult height.
+While there is no exact age for the culmination of bone maturity, modern research suggests a range of between 15-17 years for bone maturity in boys and 14-16 years for girls.

 There are exceptions with people who have an advanced bone age (bone age is older than chronological age) due to being an early bloomer (someone starting puberty and hitting PHV earlier than average), being an early bloomer with precocious puberty, or having another condition.
 There are also exceptions with people who have a delayed bone age (bone age is younger than chronological age) due to being a late bloomer (someone starting puberty and hitting PHV later than average), being a late bloomer with delayed puberty, or having another condition.